swimlane/ngx-dnd/README.md

 ### Components

 `ngx-dnd` provides a set of components that encapsulates the directives mentioned and adds capability for data driven structures.
+In general you should prefer directives to components.

 ```html
 <ngx-dnd-container